Top of the page

-Compression fractures and other broken bones resulting from osteoporosis can cause significant pain that lasts for several months.
+Compression fractures and other broken bones caused by osteoporosis can cause a lot of pain that lasts for several weeks.
 Medicines to relieve this pain include:

 Author: Healthwise Staff

-Medical Review:Kathleen Romito MD - Family Medicine & Brian D. O'Brien MD - Internal Medicine & Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Martin J. Gabica MD - Family Medicine & Carla J. Herman MD, MPH - Geriatric Medicine
+Medical Review:Kathleen Romito MD - Family Medicine & Martin J. Gabica MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Carla J. Herman MD, MPH - Geriatric Medicine

 To learn more about Healthwise, visit Healthwise.org.